+My research focuses on political and criminal violence, illicit markets, public security, and non-state governance in Latin America.
+My current book project, “How Gangs Govern” (under contract with Cambridge University Press) examines how drug trafficking gangs relate to favela communities in Rio de Janeiro.
 My research has been funded by the Harry Frank Guggenheim Foundation, the National Science Foundation, the Social Science Research Council’s Drugs, Security and Democracy in Latin America and the International Dissertation Research Fellowships as well as the Department of Education through the Fulbright-Hays Doctoral Dissertation Research Abroad.

 St Andrews, Fife, KY16 9AX

 njb22 (at) st-andrews (dot) ac (dot) uk

 See more photos by Antonello Veneri.